c-3lab/dim/README.md

 # Upgrade the dim version

 You need to be able to run Deno in a local environment.
-If you don't have an execution environment in Deno, please re-install.
+If you don't have an execution environment of Deno, please re-install.
 [Install the dim from binary files](#install-the-dim-from-binary-files)

 ```